Welcome to the Burrell College of Osteopathic Medicine’s Office of Pre-Clinical Education’s website.

 |Objective VI||Demonstrate awareness of the roles and interactions of professionals within the healthcare system and identify resources to optimize patient care at the individual and community levels|

 |Objective VII||Identify the specific healthcare needs of diverse populations and the ways in which the medical community responds.|

-The Office of Academic Affairs supports and encourages interdisciplinary education which reinforces application-based learning and fosters long-term retention.
+The Office of Pre-Clinical Education supports and encourages interdisciplinary education which reinforces application-based learning and fosters long-term retention.